Sustainable thinking, practical solutions

 Our Responsibility Committee guides, defines and leads our focus on these sustainability initiatives.
 We disclose absolute and intensity performance measures as set out by the EPRA Sustainability Best Practice Recommendations and provide commentary for improved transparency.

-We continue to report our overall energy, greenhouse gas, water and waste usage by sector and also collate occupier data relating to energy consumption and carbon footprint.
+We continue to report our overall energy, greenhouse gas, water and waste usage by sector and also collate occupier data relating to energy consumption and our carbon footprint.

 We are continually working to identify and target key impact areas across the portfolio, contributing to better management of the overall environmental performance.
+We are now embarking on developing our pathway to net zero carbon, in line with the Better Buildings Partnership framework.